h3abionet/h3ameta/viraldetect/README.md

 docker build -t viraldetect .
 ```

-In both cases, the image can be used by YAMP by running the command presented above adding `-with-docker` followed by the image name (`viraldetect`):
+In both cases, the image can be used by running the command presented above adding `-with-docker` followed by the image name (`viraldetect`):

 ```
 nextflow run main.nf --reads1 R1 --reads2 R2 --outdir outputdir --mode MODE -with-docker viraldetect